stelelang/stele/README.md

 *Disclaimer: Stele is currently _very_ early in development.
 Many things, including syntax, intended features, and the example in this README are subject to change at basically any time.*

 Stele is a statically duck-typed language.
-It uses structural, implicitly satisfied interfaces to provide the benefits of both a static type system and a duck-typed language.
+It uses structural, implicitly satisfied interfaces to provide the benefits of both a static type system and duck typing.

 Features
 --------